Sing a New Psalm:

 it seems that the day of the week also matters

-“Have Mercy on Me, O God” is the title of Lesson 12, reflecting a strong religious theme that’s woven through Psalm 51, Psalm 117, and Psalm 146, which are prayed at Friday Lauds (Week I).
-These prayers follow the Church’s tradition of treating all Fridays as days of penitence.
+follow the Church’s tradition of treating all Fridays as days of penitence.
 Consider what there is about Friday that led to this tradition of performing penitential acts on that day.
 What other evidence can you see in Church practice and on the liturgical calendar that encourages acts of penitence on Fridays?
 What benefit might there be for a Christian who adopts a penitential attitude on a weekly basis?
-If you aren’t already performing a private act of penitence each Friday, what’s one small such act that you’d be willing to start doing every week?
-Click to enlarge the illustration (right) by Turning to God’s Word co-founder Tami Palladino.
-Her original illustration is on page 51 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+If you aren’t already performing a private act of penitence each Friday, what’s one such act that you’d be willing to start doing every week?
+Click to enlarge the illustration by Turning to God’s Word co-founder Tami Palladino.
+Her illustration also is printed on page 53 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

-WHAT DO YOU THINK about this very the short Psalm?
+what do you think about this very the short psalm?

 ?
 Consider what that statement is?